 Training and staff development

 The school has a strong and well-established programme for inducting NQTs, including an orientation process at the end of the summer term and additional inset day in September.
 Strong departmental support, regular coaching meetings and training sessions, a team of experienced mentors, a full programme of observations and feedback are all key features of our commitment to supporting trainee teachers.
 Wherever possible, NQTs are employed at the academy from July, allowing NQTs a period of induction into their department and academy life.

-BDA has had a long and successful partnership with TeachFirst and, to this day, continues to develop it.
-Five new participants joined the school in 2015, five in 2016 and four in 2017.
-We look forward to welcoming many more in the years to come.
+BDA has had a long and successful partnership with Teach First and, to this day, continues to develop it.
+In recent years we have worked closely to support these trainees to go on to become outstanding teachers.
 These participants have joined the academy in almost every department from music and MFL to English, maths and humanities.
 Many of these participants have gone on to leadership roles within the academy.

 The school strongly believes that this is key area in enabling staff to improve on their own practice.
 Observations take place in many different forms at BDA: by Subject Leaders, NQT Mentors, Senior Leaders, peers, visitors to the school and colleagues in the wider Ark network.
 We also have a system of learning walks monitored by HoDs/HoFs that provides us with an overview of learning and teaching practice in the school.
 Peer observations are a part of the NQT/New Staff induction programme and are encouraged throughout the year for all members of staff.

-- INSET – BDA has a full and varied programme of Inset days and twilight evenings over the course of the academic year.
+BDA has a full and varied programme of Inset days and twilight evenings over the course of the academic year.
 Recent twilight sessions have focussed on issues such as clear classroom routines, working memory and cognitive load.
 At BDA it is our firm belief that all teachers, no matter their role, have a wealth of knowledge and experience to offer and share with our staff.
 As such, these sessions are led by a wide range of teachers from all departments.

-- External training – The school has an outstanding record in encouraging and enabling staff to attend training outside of the institution itself, believing that this helps us to constantly improve our own practice.
+The school has an outstanding record in encouraging and enabling staff to attend training outside of the institution itself, believing that this helps us to constantly improve our own practice.
 Within the limitations created by cover requirements and funding, the school believes that external courses and meetings help to continually bring in fresh ideas to the school.